 Clockwatcher be warned

 We are totally used to being rushed on the wedding day.
 People often run behind schedule, putting the squeeze on our photography time.
 My number one tip for a successful wedding day shoot.
 Just relax and don’t rush!
-You can't look your best when your stressing out.
-If your a clock watcher, leave your watch in the drawer.
+It's hard to look your best when you are stressing out.
+If you are a clock watcher, leave your watch in the drawer.
 There are a couple “main offenders” that typically cause a wedding to run behind all day.
 I’ll discuss those factors in tip 2 and 3.

 You need to have some structure to have serendipity

 A well conceived plan that includes a timeline with corresponding blocks of time scheduled for photography.
 Any photographer worth his/her salt should help craft a timeline that allots sufficient time for photography all desired aspects of the wedding day.
 A successful plan starts with an in-depth discussion with the bride & groom about their expectations for their wedding photographs.
 Once the photographer understands what his bride & groom want he/she can then plan an appropriate amount of time to make those goals reality.
 Another important factor is multiple locations, travel time, size of the family & bridal party.
 More people equals more time.
 So plan accordingly, and reap the rewards in amazing wedding photographs.